 Options for modes of exercise can include: walking, swimming, jogging, bicycling, elliptical, yoga, exercise videos, Pilates, or other exercise classes.
 (Here are classes that we offer at Revitalize Physical Therapy).
 Be sure if you are attending an exercise class to notify the instructor prior to class so they can assist you in modifying exercises as appropriate.
 Attending specific classes by a trained prenatal instructor or a physical therapist will be the safest option.

 If you are starting a new exercise routine, just start simple!
 Start with taking a 10-15 minute walk a few days per week.
-After each walk you take, see how your body feels, as long as you do not experience dizziness, lightheadedness, feeling faint, severe shortness of breath, contractions, bleeding, sudden onset of headache, or persistent pain; you are good to keep going.
+After each walk you take, see how your body feels.
+You should not experience dizziness, lightheadedness, feeling faint, severe shortness of breath, contractions, bleeding, sudden onset of headache, or persistent pain.
+If you don't have any of these symptoms, you are good to keep going.
 You may even notice more energy after your first walk!
 Over the next few weeks, you can gradually increase the intensity and time spent exercising.
-If you would like specific exercise training for pregnancy or would like to know how to prep your body for delivery and beyond, contact us for your FREE physical therapy consult.
+If you would like specific exercise training for pregnancy, can can help!
+Or, to know how to prep your body for delivery and beyond, contact us for your FREE physical therapy consultation.

 Disclaimer: If you have any of the following you should check with your healthcare provider prior to starting a new exercise routine: preterm labor, high blood pressure during pregnancy, incompetent cervix, placenta previa, or uncontrolled diabetes or cardiovascular disorders.